-The Company recorded a net loss of \$852,068 in Q3-2020, compared to a net loss of \$699,463 in the quarter ended March 31, 2019 ("Q3-2019").
-Loss increase was the direct result of changes in exchange rate between US and Canadian Dollar.
+The Company recorded a net loss of \$1,248,223 during fiscal 2020, compared to a net loss of \$4,690,064 during fiscal 2019.
 Risks and uncertainties are covered later on in this MD&A and these are related to the Company's expectations and ability to obtain sources of funding.
 The Company only has fixed cash obligations on the CuMo project of US\$15,000 on April 18 and October 18 of each year, in order to keep the project in good standing.
 In order to maintain properties in good standing, the Company is required to make an annual payment to the Bureau of Land Management for claims fees of \$165 per claim.
-There have been no changes in approach to managing capital during the nine months ended March 31, 2020.
+There have been no changes in approach to managing capital during the fiscal 2020.